CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-06.md

 # Lab 06: Ensuring Responsible AI with Content Safety Studio

 ## Lab Overview
-In this lab, you will learn about the Content Safety Studio is a powerful tool for managing user-generated content.
-It features Text Moderation to detect and filter harmful text, such as hate speech and violence, and Image Moderation to analyze and block unsafe or offensive images.
-This comprehensive solution ensures that all user contributions are safe and appropriate across platforms.
+In this lab, you will learn about moderating image content for singular isolated images using AI models.
+You will explore techniques to detect and filter inappropriate or harmful content in images, ensuring they meet content safety standards.

 ## Lab Objectives
 In this lab, you will perform the following: